weihaowang91/TUT-MCM-KPP/README.md

     Restart shell to make sure changes are in effect.

 3. Make sure you have sed installed on your computer (type `which sed`).
-If not install sed using command:
+If not, install sed using command:

    `sudo apt-get install sed`

 4. In the same way, make sure you have yacc installed.
-If not install it using command:
+If not, install it using command:

    `sudo apt-get install bison`

 5. Type "flex --version" to make sure you have flex installed on your computer.
-If not install it using the command:
+If not, install it using the command:

    `sudo apt-get install flex`

    Find out the exact path name of the flex library.
 The library is called either libfl.a or libfl.sh.
-You will need this pathname later.
+You will need this path name later.

 6. Go to the KPP directory: